aMahanna/rbwiki/README.md

 A live demo can be found [here](https://rbwiki.herokuapp.com/).

-Built with Express, using Javscript, HTML, CSS, Handlebars, and the Google Cloud Vision & MediaWiki APIs.
+Built with Express, using Typescript, JQuery, Handlebars, HTML, CSS, and the Google Cloud Vision & MediaWiki APIs.

 It was originally intended for taking pictures of LP Records and getting condensed Wiki info about their album & band, but it can work with other things, like a book cover or a famous face.